Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Simulation Results

 \subsubsection{Impact of Maximum Transmit Power}

-Fig.~\ref{fig:Power} shows the trends of the three optimization objectives in CSEMOP with the variation of the BS maximum transmit power $P_{\rm max}$.
-The results demonstrate that as $P_{\rm max}$ increases, the communication rate and target sensing rate of DDPG, TD3, and the proposed GDMDDPG algorithms all show an upward trend.
-This is because the increasing $P_{\rm max}$ enhances signal strength, which improves both communication and sensing performance.
+Fig.~\ref{fig:Power} shows the trends of the three optimization objectives in the optimization problem with the variation of the BS maximum transmit power $P_{\rm max}$.
+The results demonstrate that as $P_{\rm max}$ increases, the communication rate and beampattern gain of DDPG, SAC, and the proposed GDMDDPG algorithms all show an upward trend.
+This occurs because the increasing $P_{\rm max}$ strengthens the signal, leading to improved communication and sensing capabilities.
 Moreover, the GDMDDPG algorithm achieves the lowest UAV energy consumption, demonstrating its effectiveness in trajectory design.
-In addition, in the communication-only method, the target sensing rate approaches zero because the low-altitude ISR is deployed closer to the user cluster area and the passive beamforming of the IRS is fully aligned with the user, resulting in a significant attenuation of the sensing performance.
+In addition, the beampttern gain is extremely low in the communication-only method.
+This phenomenon occurs because the low-altitude ISR is deployed closer to the user cluster area and the passive beamforming of the IRS is fully aligned with the user, resulting in a significant attenuation of the sensing performance.
 In contrast, the user communication rate in the sensing-only method does not approach zero, likely due to the direct communication link between the BS and the users, which maintains a certain level of communication capability even under the sensing-priority condition.
 Furthermore, the random method performs poorly in all performance metrics due to the lack of systematic and theoretical basis for setting optimization variables by using a random strategy.